Sodium Hyaluronate

 Is sodium hyaluronate suitable for all skin types?

+Given all of the wonderful benefits of sodium hyaluronate, it’s no surprise that it works well for all skin types.
 If you suffer from dry skin then you can benefit from adding a sodium hyaluronate product into your routine.

 Equally, if your concern is fine lines and wrinkles, sodium hyaluronate helps by reducing this due to its hydrating qualities as it can help smooth out those lines.

+Contrary to popular belief, all skin types and conditions need moisture.
 Yep, even oily and blemish-prone skin needs hydration, so making sure your routine has a trusty humectant in there can work wonders.

 If you have incredibly compromised skin or are currently receiving treatment for a skin condition, always consult your expert before introducing a new product to your routine.